Chipotle for Diabetics: A Love-Hate Relationship

 For a quick snack, a side of salsa or a modest portion of guacamole works perfectly.
 Chips and queso are okay in small amounts—just watch portions.

-Eating away from home can be tricky, but with thoughtful choices, you can enjoy a meal that’s both delicious and balanced.
-No guilt needed—take your time, savor each bite, and enjoy quality moments with friends or family while making every plate work for you.
+Eating away from home can feel tricky, yet with thoughtful picks, you can enjoy something delicious and well balanced.
+No guilt needed—take time, savor each bite, and share good moments with friends or family while making every plate work for you.

 Smart Eating: